djfdyuruiry/cnc-td-nco-mod/README.md

     - One event currently: `onScenarioStart`
 - Lua API for modifiying rules and getting current rule values
     - `infantry` rules only for now
+- Built a LUA REPL (test app cli option) for handy debugging without having to rerun/rebuild
+- Added GitHub actions Workflow for building project and running test app on push

 ## Ideas